utahjohnnymontana/DVD-Rip-Prep/README.md

 with automatically.
 If you inverse telecine soft telecined frames, then you drop 20% of the frames.
 If you deinterlace telecined content, then you make the interlaced frames progressive and turn the original 24 FPS video into 30 FPS with a stutter.
-So, when the techniques are mixed in a video, if you apply a single method to reverse them, you will fix some of the video but break the rest.
+When the techniques are mixed in a video, if you apply a single method to reverse them, you will fix some of the video but break the rest.